The Differentiation Lemma and the Reynolds Transport Theorem for Submanifolds with Corners: Introduction

 With the slight restriction that the integrand is assumed to be sufficiently regular, the generalizations of \eqref{eq:origReynolds} presented here are targeted to apply to most cases of practical interest to the applied mathematician, or mathematical/theoretical physicist.
 In those cases one usually prefers to work with real analytic functions (e.g. Gaussians), as those tend to make calculations easier.
 Such functions cannot have compact support unless they vanish entirely (cf. p.
-46 in \cite{leeIntroductionSmoothManifolds2003}), so one requires a variant of the Transport Theorem for unbounded domains.
+46 in Ref. \cite{leeIntroductionSmoothManifolds2003}), so one requires a variant of the Transport Theorem that allows both for integrands without compact support and unbounded domains.